Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 Another reason not to delete your Hotmail account is the fear of having a spammer use it - your contacts are deleted along with your profile, so the next user to sign up for your former email address will not have access to them, but you want to control your image, and avoid having someone misuse your former email address, and possibly lead some people to believe you may be associated with the actions or comments that person makes on public forums, etc. with what used to be your Hotmail account.

 So, instead of closing your Hotmail account, consider setting up an email redirection from the email account you wanted to delete to another email account (whether it is a Hotmail account, or another webmail service like Yahoo!
 Mail or Gmail).
 Another tutorial explains how to forward emails from one Hotmail account to another email account: this will allow you to leave your original Hotmail address "un-deleted", while moving to the new email account you would like to use instead.
-Anyone who emails you to the old email account will see their reply come from your new email account - after a certain time, everyone will have updated your contact information, and switched to emailing you directly at your new email address (which, again, can be another Hotmail account or a different email provider altogether).
+Anyone who emails you to the old email account will see their reply come from your new email account - after a certain time, everyone will have updated your contact information, and switched to emailing you directly at your new email address (which, again, can either be another Hotmail account and email address, or a different email address and provider altogether).